 A new social media surveillance solution provides real-time monitoring of on-line communities.
-This moves beyond what you can teach an individual, even those who have received their homeland security certificate.
 It works by employing text analytics to correlate threatening language to surveillance subjects, this providing investigators with warning signs of credible threats.

 After a hate crime has been committed, police officers often learn that warning signs had been posted on social media sites.
 Often, the same is true with other crimes, such as gang activity, child abductions, drug buys and the like.
 The challenge is that these warning signs are found among millions of Web pages.
 Manually going through these sites is impossible.
 While automated threat analysis tools help, they require linguistics expertise and other tools traditionally available only to elite agencies to identify actual threats.
 ECM Universe’s Rapid Content Analytics (RCA) for Law Enforcement is changing that by moving emerging technology used only by these elite agencies to the forefront of everyday law enforcement.
 The solution was officially launched by ECM Universe this year at GovSec – the Government Security Conference & Expo.
 Founded in 2000, ECM Universe implements enterprise content management systems for government and commercial organizations and specializes in content analytics, eDiscovery and document management solutions on the IBM FileNet platform.